 The cyberattacks and data breaches that make the news are usually the ones that happen at big corporations like TJX or Home Depot.
 But every organization, large or small, needs to be concerned about cybersecurity.

-According to Symantec’s 2016 Internet Security Threat Report, 43 percent of cyberattacks in 2015 targeted small businesses—up from just 18 percent in 2011.
-Hackers might be starting to understand that even though small and mid-sized businesses may not have as much valuable information available to steal, they are also less likely than their large counterparts to have strong security measures in place.
+While they're still focusing on bigger players with more money and data to lose, hackers might be starting to understand that even though small and mid-sized businesses may not have as much valuable information available to steal, they are also less likely than their large counterparts to have strong security measures in place.

 If you’re in IT, you could probably tell most of your fellow employees a thing or two about security best practices.
 But in order to have the resources to design the policy and the authority to enforce it, you need management on your side.